Cellzawy/web-concepts/README.md

 });
 ```
 In this example, we've added routes to list and create to-do items.
-# EXERCISE: You can extend this by implementing PUT and DELETE for updating and deleting tasks.
+# EXERCISE: Implement PUT and DELETE for updating and deleting tasks.